tiagobarreto/simple-crud-elixir-phoenix-angularjs/README.md

-# Simple Crud using Elixir, Phoenix and Angular JS
+# Simple Crud using Elixir, Phoenix and Angular JS.
+This project is based in <b>[Simple Crud with Angular JS](https://github.com/tiagobarreto/simple-crud-angular-js)</b>

 ## To start project: